scalatra/scalatra-website/guides/persistence/mongodb.md

 }
 ```

-Once you've got the `MongoCollection` available inside your controller, you can proceed to the [Casbah Tutorial](http://mongodb.github.io/casbah/tutorial.html).
+Once you've got the `MongoCollection` available inside your controller, you can use Mongo and Scalatra together seamlessly.
+If you would like to learn more about Casbah, proceed to the [Casbah Tutorial](http://mongodb.github.io/casbah/tutorial.html).